Metro Radio group

 Between 1986 and 1987, Radio Tees relayed the programmes of Metro Radio in mono - originally their overnight programme, expanding it to include Alan Robson's Night Owls on weeknights and a music show with John Oley on Fridays - by the summer of 86, it was further extended to 7 pm to include Nicky Brown - resulting in Radio Tees being Radio Tees from 7 am to 7 pm and at night, "Metro And Tees Together!".
 This carried on when they became TFM in January 88 - the service was "Metro And TFM Together" - just before Easter, TFM became its own station - still remaining part of the Metro Radio Group, but no longer broadcasting identical programme output.

+In December 1988, the Metro Radio Group was floated on the Unlisted Securities Market.

-In 1990 the Group expanded and took over the Yorkshire Radio Network, the Sheffield based company.
-Following this takeover the group also owned:
+In October 1990, Metro Radio Group carried out a hostile takeover of Yorkshire Radio Network, a Sheffield based company.
+The Group thus expanded, and after the takeover the group also owned: